2018 Ruby Beach, Olympic Coast, WA

 As a kid I fell in love with film called ‘Powers of 10’- the 1977 version narrated by Philip Morrison.
 It definitely has had an impact on my life which explores our world from cosmic scales to micro scales.
 Now so does my photography.

-The 2020 Geminids are an annual meteor shower resulting from the Earth’s transit through the debris field of a “rock comet” called 3200 Phaethon.
+The Geminids are an annual meteor shower resulting from the Earth’s transit through the debris field of a “rock comet” called 3200 Phaethon.
 The Geminid shower has only been known since the 1820’s, yet the display has been growing steadily stronger since its discovery.
-The 2020 event, peaking 13-14 December, coincided with a new moon, providing (weather permitting) one the best opportunities in a century to view more than a hundred meteors per hour originating from the constellation of Gemini.
+The 2020 event, peaking 13-14 December, coincided with a new moon, provided (weather permitting) one the best opportunities in a century to view more than a hundred meteors per hour originating from the constellation of Gemini.

 Canon EOS 5D Mark IV